civicteam/auth-mcp/library/README.md

   // clientSecret: "your-secret", // Optional: only for non-PKCE auth servers });

-// Create the transport with auth provider const transport = new RestartableStreamableHTTPClientTransport( new URL("http://localhost:33006/mcp"),
+// Create the restartable transport with auth provider
+// This transport allows restarting the connection after authorisation is granted const transport = new RestartableStreamableHTTPClientTransport( new URL("http://localhost:33006/mcp"),
   { authProvider }